-STIs are a major cause of infertility.
-Left untreated, gonorrhea and chlamydia can infect fallopian tubes, the uterus, and ovaries.
+However, the evidence is clear that, if left untreated, gonorrhea and chlamydia can infect the fallopian tubes, the uterus, and the ovaries in women.
 This is known as pelvic inflammatory disease (PID).
 Clinical PID is painful, but sometimes PID has no symptoms and goes unnoticed (silent PID).
 Gonorrhea and chlamydia can scar women’s fallopian tubes, blocking eggs from traveling down the tubes to meet sperm.
-Men can have scarring and blockage in the sperm duct (epididymis) and urethra from untreated gonorrhea and chlamydia (see Female Anatomy, and Male Anatomy).
+Similarly, untreated gonorrhea and chlamydia in men can cause scarring and blockage in the sperm duct (epididymis) and urethra (see the job aids: Female Anatomy and Male Anatomy).

 Other factors or conditions that can reduce fertility or cause infertility include:

 - Other reproductive tract infections, including genital tuberculosis (TB) in both men and women

 - Medical procedures that introduce infection into a woman’s upper reproductive tract or uterus, including postpartum and postabortion infections

 - Mumps that develop after puberty in men

 - Certain disorders of the reproductive tract, such as endometriosis, polycystic ovaries, and fibroids (myomas)

 - Anatomical, endocrine, genetic, or immune system problems in both men and women